towbes/rancha/README.md

 - Rancha expects your DAOC installation to be at C:\Program Files (x86)\Electronic Arts\Dark Age of Camelot\

+- Download the repository and unzip to a directory.
+Rancha.exe and login.dll have to be in the same directory.

+- The directory should be writeable so rancha can save character profiles into a folder called 'accounts'

 - When you first launch rancha you will be at the Login screen.
 There are two ways to log in:

 ![Login Screen](https://github.com/towbes/rancha/blob/main/images/LoginScreen.JPG?raw=true)